-The HCl sampling and pitot traverse were conducted in the secondary set of sample ports (downstream sample ports) located on a section of rectangular ductwork that runs horizontally from the exit of the ESP prior to the exhaust stack.
+The HCl sampling and pitot traverse were conducted in the secondary set of sample ports from the exit of the ESP prior to the exhaust stack.
 The pitot traverse was conducted at twelve traverse points in the downstream sample ports (three traverse points in four ports).
 The HCl sample train was located at a single point in the port that was located second from the top.
-The rectangular ductwork is six feet by six feet six inches (6' x 6 1/2) and has a straight run of fifty-seven feet (57').
+The rectangular ductwork is six feet by six feet six inches (6' x 6 1/2) and has a straight run of fifty seven feet (57').
 All dimensions and port locations were verified prior to testing.